 - 1/4 cup buttermilk

-- 2 tablespoons sugar
+- 2 tablespoons granulated sugar

-- 1 cup whipped cream
+- 1 cup prepared whipped cream, (or whipped topping)

-- vanilla ice cream – optional
+- vanilla ice cream

-- chocolate sauce - optional
+- chocolate sauce

 - In a small bowl, beat the egg and heavy cream with a fork.
 Mix in the buttermilk.
-Turn the food processor on and pour the cream mixture through the feed tube into the flour mixture.
+Turn the food processor on and pour the mixture through the feed tube into the flour mixture.
 Continue mixing until it is thoroughly incorporated and holds together well.
 If the dough seems to dry, add in more cream in increments of 1 teaspoon until moist enough to hold together.

 - Transfer the dough to a lightly floured surface and roll it out into a 9- x 5-inch rectangle, squaring up the edges with your hands.
 Dough should be at least 3/4- to 1-inch thick.
 Use a sharp knife to cut down the center of the rectangle, length-wise, dividing the dough in half and then make two cuts across the width.
 You will have 6 shortcakes.

 - Transfer shortcakes to the prepared baking sheet.
 Brush the tops of the dough with a little heavy cream and sprinkle with remaining 1 tablespoon of sugar.
 Bake for 15 to 18 minutes.
 Watch closely towards the end of the baking time and pull them out of oven when lightly browned.